OP-TEE/optee_docs/faq/faq.rst

       cases, and is also extendable to include the official GlobalPlatform test suite (see :ref:`globalplatform_tests`).

-    - Every pull request in OP-TEE are built for a multitude of different platforms automatically using Travis_, Shippable_ and IBART_.
+    - Every pull request in OP-TEE are built for a multitude of different platforms automatically using `Azure DevOps pipelines`_ and IBART_.
       Please have a look there to see whether it failed building on the platform you're using before submitting any issue about build errors.

     - For more information see :ref:`optee_test`.